DALL-M: Context-Aware Clinical Data Augmentation with LLMs: Experimental Setup

 \subsection{Experiments}

-To evaluate our proposed DALL-M framework, we conducted a set of experiments with two main objectives: (1) to evaluate the capacity of LLMs to generate contextual synthetic values for \textit{existing} clinical features and (2) their ability to create \textit{entirely new} clinically relevant features.
-Our experimental setup was anchored by high-powered NVIDIA 4090 24GB GPUs and Intel i9-13900K CPUs.
+This section outlines the experiments designed to evaluate the proposed DALL-M framework.
+These experiments aim to validate two key hypotheses central to the framework's ability to generate contextual values for {\it existing} features and extend its knowledge to create {\it new} clinically relevant features.